 The sharp spines are actually leaves that have adapted to break up wind and shade the pad, reducing evaporation.
 These spines also condense mists and dew at night, which then drip on the soil where they can be absorbed by roots.
 Cactus roots grow broad and shallow in order to quickly absorb rainwater when it comes, before drying out again later on during periods without precipitation.

-Due to the environments cacti live in, they use CAM (Crassulacean acid metabolism) photosynthesis, unique to succulent plants.
+The cactus lives in a harsh environment, so it uses Crassulacean acid metabolism (CAM) photosynthesis.
 Photosynthesis is the method by which plants collect carbon dioxide through holes in their leaves called "stomata" and convert it into sugar and oxygen with the use of sunlight.
-In CAM photosynthesis, the stomata open only at night when the plant is relatively cool, so less moisture is lost through transpiration.
-The carbon dioxide collected at night is then chemically stored until the sun comes out and the process can be completed.
+CAM is unique to succulent plants; during the day they open their stomata while retaining carbon dioxide and at night opening them only briefly when the air cools down.
 The sunlight is also absorbed through the stomata, even when they are closed.

 Cacti at Agate bloom during the day in a variety of colors.
 The brittle cactus and prickly pears have beautiful yellow flowers that are hardy and last several days.